Book cover

 (argument mismatch; Vehicle cannot be converted to Bus)

-Actually, this code only compiles in languages that offer double dispatch of method calls.
-In these languages, the types of the target object and one argument are used to determine the method that will be invoked.
-However, double dispatch is only available in a few languages, such as Common Lisp.
+This code only compiles in languages that offer double dispatch of method calls.
+In such languages, the types of the target object and one argument are used to determine the method that will be invoked.
+However, double dispatch is available in only a few languages, such as Common Lisp.

-Therefore, our problem is as follows: how do we simulate double dispatch in a language like Java?
-By achieving this, we can circumvent the compilation error that occurs in the presented code.
+Given these constraints, our problem is as follows: how can we simulate double dispatch in a language like Java?
+By doing so, we can avoid the compilation error that occurs in the presented code.

-Solution: The solution to our problem involves the utilization of the Visitor design pattern.
-This pattern outlines a way to add an operation to a family of objects without needing to modify the classes themselves.
-Furthermore, the Visitor pattern is designed to function seamlessly even in languages with single dispatching, such as Java.
+Solution: The solution to our problem lies in the utilization of the Visitor design pattern.
+This pattern provides a way to add an operation to a family of objects without modifying the classes themselves.
+Furthermore, the Visitor pattern is designed to function effectively even in languages with single dispatching, such as Java.

-As a first step, we need to implement an accept method in each class of the hierarchy (see the following code).
-In the root class, this method is an abstract method and has a parameter of type Visitor.
-In the subclasses, its implementation simply calls the visit method of this Visitor, passing this as a parameter.
+To implement this pattern, we need to add an accept method to each class in the hierarchy (see the code below).
+In the root class, this method is declared as abstract and has a parameter of type Visitor.
+In the subclasses, the implementation simply calls the visit method of this Visitor, passing this as a parameter.
 Since this call occurs within the class body, the compiler knows the type of this.
 For example, in the Car class, the compiler recognizes that the type of this is Car.
-Consequently, it understands that it should call the visit implementation that takes Car as a parameter.
-To be precise, the specific method to be called depends on the dynamic type of the target object (v).
-However, this is not problematic as it represents a case of single dispatch, which is permitted in languages like Java.
+Consequently, it can determine that it should call the visit implementation that takes Car as a parameter.
+It’s important to note that the specific method to be called depends on the dynamic type of the target object (v).
+However, this is not problematic as it represents a case of single dispatch, which is supported in languages like Java.

 abstract class Vehicle {